UPTO 35% off on All UPSC Courses 2024-25.

 • 1st sultan of Delhi Sultanate to have a benevolent attitude towards Hindus.

-• He stated State should be based on the willing support of the governed and as majority of population was Hindu, state cannot become a truly Islamic.
+• He stated the State should be based on the willing support of the governed and as the majority of the population was Hindu, the state cannot become truly Islamic.

 • Adopted the policy of tolerance and tried to win goodwill of the nobility.

-• Was murdered by his son-in-law Alauddin Khalji in 1296 and usurped throne.
+• Was murdered by his son-in-law Alauddin Khalji in 1296 and usurped the throne.

 Alauddin Khalji (1296-1316 CE):

-• Was appointed as Amir-i-Tuzuk (Master of Ceremonies) and Ariz-i-Mumalik (Minister of Law) by Jalauddin Khalji.
+• Was appointed as Amir-i-Tuzuk (Master of Ceremonies) and Ariz-i-Mumalik (Minister of Law) by Jalauddin Khalji of the delhi sultanate.

-• Jalauddin’s policy of tolerance was reversed by Alauddin Khalji; awarded harsh punishment who opposed him.
+• Jalauddin’s policy of tolerance was reversed by Alauddin Khalji; awarded harsh punishment for opposing him.

 • To keep hold on nobles –He prohibited to hold festivals, marriage without permission of him, banned wines & intoxicants to avoid social gathering, reorganized spy services (Barids).

-• He was first sultan who separated religion from politics.
+• He was the first sultan of the delhi sultanate who separated religion from politics.
 He proclaimed “Kingship knows no kinship”.

 • Patronized poets like-Amir Khusrau and Mir Hasan Dehlv.